4th of July Weekend Special Hours:

 The new Washington County Animal Services Ordinance has been adopted as of January 20, 2015 and will take effect on February 20, 2015.
 We will be updating all related sections of our website as soon as possible.
-In the meantime, the final version of the approved code is available to download.
+In the meantime, the final version of the approved code is available here under "Title 6 - ANIMALS."

 Washington County Animal Services, located at the Bonnie L. Hays Small Animal Shelter, cares for lost animals, finds homes for abandoned pets, licenses dogs, enforces animal cruelty laws and protects our citizens from dangerous animals.
 Last year, we provided care for about 4,000 animals in our shelter, responded to more than 7,000 citizen calls, answered over 50,000 phone calls, and did community outreach at schools, fairs, and events.